flyingcircusio/doc/src/guide/networking/networking.rst

 Physical networks
 -----------------

-The physical network is implemented with Gigabit Ethernet switches.
-Prevalently they are HP ProCurve 2810, slowly being replaced by HP ProCurve 2530 in some cases.

-For traffic separation we leverage VLANs and provide physical servers with a dedicated link for each VLAN that it needs access to.
+The physical network is implemented with Gigabit Ethernet switches for frontend and management access, and 10 Gigabit Ethernet switches for intra-server and storage access.
+For traffic separation we leverage :abbr:`VLANs (virtual local area networks)` and provide physical servers with a dedicated link for each VLAN that it needs access to.

 Routers are attached to upstream ports provided by the data center, a dedicated management link, and a link with tagged VLANs for everything else.

 .. _logical_networks:
+.. _virtual_networks:

-Logical networks
+Virtual networks
 ----------------

 .. image:: logical.png

-The following VLANs and logical networks are in use:
+The following VLAN classes are in use:

 **MGM** - Management, purely for administrative purposes.
 This VLAN connects switch management ports, Remote Access Controllers, and typically provides a